msa-em/cell-browser/12_discussion.md

 Fraud prevention could incentivize publishers to adopt this technology as an alternative to static figures.
 Because it nurtures open and rigorous peer review, microscopists and principal investigators might find virtual microscopy advantageous to make more robust claims with their bioimaging data.

+The power of virtual microscopy is that readers get unprecedented exposure to data.
-Barkley advocated for the use of virtual microscopy in replicating published representative images.
+Barkley advocated for the use of virtual microscopy in replication studies involving representative images.
 This process involves automated sampling of reasonable populations from which the original claim should be reliably observed.
 To test this idea, the finding of ER remodeling in reovirus-infected cells [@doi:10.1128/mBio.01253-18] was challenged.
 In replication attempts, ER remodeling was observed in transfected cells expressing mCherry-KDEL in the absence of reovirus.